carpentries/amy/docs/users_guide/index.md

 The following fields are included in the Member view:

 * **Name** The name of the membership.
 If this is a single organisation, it will be that organisation's name.
 If it is a consortium of several organisations, it will be their collective name.
-* **Consortium**  If this box is checked, you will be able to assign multiple organisations to theat membership.
+* **Consortium**  If this box is checked, you will be able to assign multiple organisations to that membership.
 If not, you will only be able to assign one organisation to that membership.
 * **Can this membership be publicized on The Carpentries websites** If Public is selected, the membership will be listed on [The Carpentries Members page](https://carpentries.org/members/) and [data feeds](https://feeds.carpentries.org/all_public_memberships.json).
 If Private is selected, it will not be listed.
 * **Variant** This lists all the membership levels (Gold, Silver, Bronze, etc.)
 * **Agreement start** and **Agreement end** Start and end dates of the membership agreement.
 A notification displays if the membership is not approximately one year long.